 Guidance: If applicable, please clarify any differences within the residential treatment benefit (e.g. intensity of services, provider types, or settings in which the residential treatment services are provided).

-6.3.4.1- BH 🔀 Residential T Treatment Treatment Provided for: Mental Health Substance Use Disorder

-Residential treatment for mental health and substance use conditions are covered as long as medically necessary and after the member has exhausted alternative community based and less intensive services in the CHIP state plan, such as psychosocial treatment, intensive outpatient treatment and/or partial hospitalization, with little to no relief of symptoms.
+6.3.4.1- BH ⊠ Residential Treatment Provided for: ⊠ Mental Health ⊠ Substance Use Disorder Residential treatment for mental health and substance use disorder are covered so long as the member meets the appropriate level of care.
+This includes inpatient Psychaitric Residential Treatment Facilities (PRTF) esidential treatment for mental health and substance use conditions are covered as long as medically necessary and after the member-has exhausted alternative community based and less intensive services in the CHIP state plan, such as-psychosocial treatment, intensive outpatient treatment and/or partial hospitalization, with little to no relief of symptoms.
 Members may receive residential services in either a residential treatment facility or a hospital setting depending on what setting is more clinically appropriate.
 For example, a hospital setting has a higher intensity level, such as 24/7 monitoring, compared to a slightly lower level of monitoring in a residential treatment facility.
 Regardless of the type of setting that residential treatment is provided in, the state considers it to be inpatient care (see Section 6.3.4 above), and the subset of services provided are the same, such as access to a treatment team (that includes the resident, family members, and a multidisciplinary team of providers), group and individual therapies, behavior management, and medication monitoring.
 Residential treatment services are subject to prior authorization, but there are no hard limits.
 The state does not have a waiting list for these services.
 Coverage is the same for both children and pregnant women.

-6.3.4.2- BH ⊠ Detoxification Provided for: ⊠ Substance Use Disorder therapies.
+6.3.4.2- BH ⊠ Detoxification Provided for: ⊠ Substance Use Disorder Detoxification services are covered.
+Services include counseling, individual and group therapies.
 Medications and inpatient detox are covered as prescribed and ordered by a physician.
 Medications are covered within FDA guidelines.
 All inpatient hospital admissions, except deliveries, require prior authorization.
 Coverage is the same for both children and pregnant women.
+Guidance: Crisis intervention and stabilization could include services such as mobile crisis, or short term residential or other facility based services in order to avoid inpatient hospitalization.